-1.5 Preliminary affirmative determination
+1.4.2 Preliminary affirmative determination

 On 20 November 2013, the Commissioner made a preliminary affirmative determination (PAD) that there appeared to be sufficient grounds for the publication of a dumping duty notice.
+Securities were imposed against exporters from China, Indonesia, Korea, Taiwan and Vietnam from 27 November 2013.
+Thailand was excluded from the PAD as the level of dumping from the largest exporter from Thailand and the volume of dumped imports were found to be negligible at the time of making the PAD.

-1.6 Statement of essential facts
+1.4.3 Statement of essential facts

-The Commissioner must, within 110 days after the initiation of an investigation, or such longer period as the the Parliamentary Secretary to the Minister for Industry (the Parliamentary Secretary)2 allows, place on the public record a statement of the facts on which the Commissioner proposes to base a recommendation to the Parliamentary Secretary in relation to the application.
+The Commissioner must, within 110 days after the initiation of an investigation, or such longer period as the Parliamentary Secretary allows, place on the public record a statement of the facts on which the Commissioner proposes to base a recommendation to the Parliamentary Secretary in relation to the application.